 Don’t just look for signs in your teeth themselves.
 Your gums can show you quite a bit of information about your dental health as well.
 If you have a tooth with infected pulp, the gums around that tooth might become sore or swollen.
 They may also have a small raised bump on them.

 Currently dealing with one or more of the symptoms listed above?
-Pop into Kildaire Family Dental for a consultation so we can take a look and see whether a root canal is in your best interest.
+Pop into Kildaire Family & Cosmetic Dentistry for a consultation so we can take a look and see whether a root canal is in your best interest.
 Don’t worry, we’ll look at all possible options before recommending root canal treatment!